Starting Solids

 Supported Sitter (Around 6 months)

-If you’re also confused about one of your baby’s first big milestones, you’re not alone.
-Adding solid foods to your baby’s routine is exciting, but like any big life change, it comes along with many new questions and can even feel overwhelming at times.
-Considering all the options modern parents face— not to mention a constant influx of (often questionable) information from social media—a little smashed banana can feel like a very big deal.
-And let’s not forget you’re probably strapped for time and energy.
+Adding solids to your baby’s feeding routine is exciting, but it can also feel overwhelming.
+When considering all the options including the influx of (often questionable) info on social media a little smashed banana can feel like a very big deal.
+And you’re probably strapped for time and energy, too.

-Let me share the good news I discovered when faced with the dilemmas of starting solids: Today’s baby cereals, purees and snacks provide nutritious choices for feeding your baby.
-They make the task of feeding kids more accessible and convenient than ever—without sacrificing nutrition.
+The good news: Today’s baby cereals, purees, and snacks are nutritious choices.
+They make the task of feeding baby more accessible than ever, without sacrificing nutrition.

-• Zinc and protein: Federal dietary guidelines say that zinc (for growth and immune function) and protein (for muscle growth) are often under-consumed by breastfed infants.
-Look for infant cereals that have zinc, as well as select baby-food dinners containing at least 10% of the recommended daily value of both zinc and protein.
+• Zinc and protein: Zinc (for growth and immune function) and protein (for muscles) are often under-consumed by breastfed infants.
+Look for infant cereals that have zinc, as well as baby-food dinners with at least 10% of their daily value of zinc and protein.

-• Choline and potassium: Choline (for brain and spine development) and potassium (for muscle use, fluid regulation, and body growth) are also important for infants and toddlers.
-An easy source of choline for babies and toddlers are eggs.
-Potassium is found in many fruits and vegetables, including blends such as 2nd Foods® Organic Mixed Carrot Banana Acai with Cardamom which has 35% of the recommended daily value and two servings of fruits and veggies.
+· Choline and potassium: Choline (for brain and spine development) and potassium (for muscles, fluid regulation, and growth) are also important.
+Eggs are an easy source of choline.
+Potassium is found in many fruits and veggies, including blends like Gerber® Organic Banana Strawberry Beet Oatmeal puree.

-And of course, food is about more than just nutrients.
-Around six months, you can start to introduce appropriately soft, healthy foods that your family enjoys, especially if those foods have cultural relevance around your table.
-Remember, a variety of flavors and textures is key to helping your baby develop strong feeding skills and establish healthy habits from a young age.
-At the same time, consult your pediatrician about which foods to avoid before 12 months, such as honey or cow’s milk.
+And, of course, food is about more than just nutrients.
+At around six months, baby can be introduced to appropriately soft, healthy foods that your family enjoys especially if they have cultural significance.
+And while a variety of flavors and textures is key to baby’s development, you should consult your pediatrician about what to avoid before 12 months, like honey or cow’s milk.